CodeWithDevi0/CodeWithDevi0/README.md

-# Hi, I'm DEVwannabe, an IT student exploring web development 👨‍💻
+# Hi, I'm DEVwannabe 👨‍💻, a student exploring web development

 I'm a 3rd year Information Technology student (20 y/o) with a growing interest in backend and frontend development.
 I use GitHub to share projects, track my learning journey, and improve my skills through practice.